amakelov/mandala/README.md

         The <a href="https://amakelov.github.io/mandala/blog/01_cf/">ComputationFrame</a> data structure:
         <ul>
         <li>
-            <strong>Automatically organizes executions of imperative code into a high-level computation graph of variables and operations</strong> by detecting patterns like feedback loops, branching/merging and aggregation/indexing
+            <strong>automatically organizes executions of imperative
+            code</strong> into a high-level computation graph of variables and operations.
+Detects patterns like feedback loops, branching/merging and aggregation/indexing
         </li>
         <li>
-            <strong>Automatically queries data</strong> by extracting a dataframe where columns are variables and operations in the graph, and each row contains values/calls of a (possibly partial) execution of the graph
+            <strong>queries relationships between variables</strong> by extracting a dataframe where columns are variables and operations in the graph, and each row contains values/calls of a (possibly partial) execution of the graph
         </li>
         <li>
-            <strong>Automates exploration, and high-level operations</strong> over heterogeneous "webs" of <code>@op</code> calls
+            <strong>automates exploration and high-level operations</strong> over heterogeneous "webs" of <code>@op</code> calls
         </li>
         </ul>
     </li>